NickeyLee/NickeyLee/README.md

 - 👋 Hi, I’m @NickeyLee
-- 👀 I’m interested in all things Devops
-- 🌱 I’m currently learning Python

 <!---
 NickeyLee/NickeyLee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.